-6.7.2.1.2 Exposed Aggregate Finish
+6.7.2.2.2 Exposed Aggregate Finish

 By means of chemical surface retarders which shall be removed by water washing, brushing or abrasive blasting or a combination as defined in the project specifications.
 The finish shall be free of honeycombing or segregation of aggregates.
+Various procedures for an architectural finish may vary from plant-to-plant.
+It is the precast concrete producer's responsibility to establish the proper methods to achieve a specific finish.